Chester Yacht Club: Junior sailing school

 In the 1950s, the club encouraged junior sailors to helm both model yachts and the Bluenose.
 During the summer, the Chester Yacht Club sponsored a weekly model sailing derby for children.
-Each week, between 12 to 20 junior yachtsmen set their own sails and followed their model yachts in rowboats, under the supervision of a senior member of the Chester Yacht Club.
+Each week, between 12 and 20 junior yachtsmen set their own sails and followed their model yachts in rowboats, under the supervision of a senior member of the Chester Yacht Club.
 In 1956, The Ottawa Citizen commented on the "international flavour" of CYC's model yacht race, due to the large number of American families who had summer homes in Chester.
 The club hired a sailing instructor and started the sailing school in 1966.
-More recently, CYC's Junior Sailing has offered Wet Feet and CANSail programs for Optimist and 420 dinghys.
+More recently, CYC's Junior Sailing has offered Wet Feet and CANSail programs for Optimist and 420 dinghies.

 In 2002, future Olympians Jacob and Graeme Saunders enrolled in the Chester Yacht Club junior sailing program.
 Ahead of the 2016 Summer Olympics, their first boat, the Green Dragon, was still docked at the CYC.
 In 2022, the Saunders brothers launched the Dinghy Locker Initiative together with the Chester Yacht Club to support young sailors in need.
 The program encourages donations of old sailing gear to bring down barriers to the sport and help families with limited resources to spend on equipment.